 Bob: No it isn’t.
 Horoscopes are nonsense.

-Here, John is using an appeal to the stone (which is an informal fallacy), by dismissing Alison’s argument as absurd without providing any proof as to why.
-However, that doesn’t mean that he’s wrong, since even though John uses fallacious reasoning, his conclusion regarding horoscopes is still right, as shown by research on the topic.
+Here, Bob is using an appeal to the stone (which is an informal fallacy), by dismissing Alex’s argument as absurd without providing any proof as to why.
+However, that doesn’t mean that he’s wrong, since even though Bob uses fallacious reasoning, his conclusion regarding horoscopes is still right, as shown by research on the topic.

 Overall, this shows that an argument can contain faulty reasoning, whether in the form of a formal or an informal fallacy, and yet still lead to a conclusion that is factually correct.
 To assume otherwise is fallacious, which is why you shouldn’t discount people’s argument immediately, just because they contain a fallacy.